-D.02-10-062 at 52 and Conclusion of Law ("COL") 11 at 74.
+&lt;sup>2 D.02-10-062 at 52 and Conclusion of Law ("COL") 11 at 74.

-1 and was effective as of March 1, 2019.
-These advice letters provide detailed information on 2 transactions that SDC 6&E executed while following its LCD process, as well as other data ($e.g.$, 3 customer load, resour rce schedules and fuel transactions) pertinent to the LCD process during the 4 record period.
-SDG& ÈE's Quarterly Compliance Reports ("QCRs") for 2018 were in compliance 5 with SDG&E's Com mission-approved BPP and applicable procurement-related rulings and 6 decisions.
+1 requested effective date of March 2, 2020.
+These advice letters provide detailed information on 2 transactions that SDG&E executed while following its LCD process, as well as other data (e.g., 3 customer load, resource schedules and fuel transactions) pertinent to the LCD process during the 4 record period.
+SDG&E's Quarterly Compliance Reports ("QCRs") for 2019 were in compliance 5 with SDG&E's Commission-approved BPP and applicable procurement-related rulings and 6 decisions.
 7 II.
-SDG&E'S C OMPLIANCE SHOWING 8 SDG&E testii mony and attachments will demonstrate compliance with LCD based on 9 applicable regulatory requirements, notably D.15-05-005 (the "Decision") and D.18-10-006 10 ("Decision Approving g Settlement Between San Diego Gas & Electric Company and the Office 11 of Ratepayer Advoca tes" now called the "Public Advocates Office").
-12 A. SDG& &E Showing is in Accordance with D.15-05-005 13 Based on the Decision, SDG&E's testimony will include the following: 14 • Overview/narrative of LCD in the California Independent System 15 Operator ("CAISO") markets 16 • Description of SDG&E's bidding and scheduling processes 17 • Summary of reports/tables documenting aggregated annual exceptions for: 18 Incremental cost bid calculations 19 Self-commitment decisions 20 o Master File data changes 21 • Narratives reviewing significant strategy changes, internal software and/or 22 process changes and CAISO market design changes during the record 23 period.
+SDG&E'S COMPLIANCE SHOWING 8 SDG&E testimony and attachments will demonstrate compliance with LCD based on 9 applicable regulatory requirements, notably D.15-05-005 (the "Decision") and D.18-10-006 10 ("Decision Approving Settlement Between San Diego Gas & Electric Company and the Office 11 of Ratepayer Advocates").3

+A. SDG&E Showing is in Accordance with D.15-05-005

+Based on the Decision, SDG&E's testimony will include the following:

+- Overview/narrative of LCD in the California Independent System Operator ("CAISO") markets - Description of SDG&E's bidding and scheduling processes - Summary of reports/tables documenting aggregated annual exceptions for: - Incremental cost bid calculations 0 - Self-commitment decisions 0 - Master File data changes 0